 Illinois Campus Compact (ILCC)

 NLU is a member of Illinois Campus Compact, which is a coalition of 40 Illinois colleges and universities under the Campus Compact umbrella.
 ILCC supports not only the civic development of students, but the campus as an active and engaged member of its community.
 Campus Compact is a national organization with representation in 32 states that supports service-learning in higher education.
 Visit their website at www.compact.org.
 NLU is a member of the Illinois Campus Compact.
 Visit their website at www.illinoiscampuscompact.org.
-Here is a list of syllabi with service-learning inclusion by discipline.
-The Service-Learning Team frequently hosts workshops and other events as a resource for NLU faculty members.
+The Civic Engagement Team frequently hosts workshops and other events as a resource for NLU faculty members.
 See events page for a list of upcoming events.